Prepare for a career in health or biomed by getting hands on in these RMIT facilities

 1. Practice caring for a patient with the ALS SimMan

-The ALS SimMan, also referred to as a high-fidelity manikin, is an immersive piece of tech that simulates an almost real patient in a hospital environment.
+The ALS SimMan, also referred to as a high-fidelity manikin, is a piece of tech that gives students a simulated hospital- patient experience.
 RMIT’s manikin and its surrounding facilities are used to teach nursing, but also in other disciplines such as pharmaceutical science.

-These manikins help students experience the fundamentals of a healthcare job, from learning about specific health conditions to practicing interacting with patients.
+These immersive manikins help students experience the fundamentals of a career in health science, from learning about specific health conditions to practicing interacting with patients.
 The manikins are so realistic that you can even measure their physiological parameters, including blood pressure, heart rate and respiratory rate.
 The manikins can also be asked questions that they will respond to as if they were a real patient.
 Bachelor of Pharmaceutical Sciences students will even get the chance to provide them with medication in simulated testing environments.

-Interacting with the ALS SimMan gives you a taste of what working a healthcare job is really like before you’ve even gone on a real-world placement.
+Interacting with the ALS SimMan gives you a taste of what pursuing a career in health science is really like before you’ve even engaged in a practical placement.

 2. Make industry connections and gain real-world experience in placements

-Many of RMIT’s biomedical science and health courses, such as the Bachelor of Biomedical Science (Laboratory Medicine) and the Master of Laboratory Medicine, give you the chance to undertake industry-connected placements in real-world environments.
+Many of RMIT’s biomedical science and health courses, such as the Master of Laboratory Medicine, give you the chance to undertake industry-connected placements in professional environments.

-What’s next stems from here with the addition of new majors and minors in our undergraduate health courses, as well as new first year foundational subjects.
+RMIT has introduced updated majors and minors to undergraduate health courses, as well as new first-year foundational subjects.

-Called the foundations in health, these subjects are designed to help you learn the fundamentals of human anatomy and physiology, as well as develop your communication skills and professional skills.
-They will also introduce you to factors that impact the health of individuals, particularly our First Nations people.
-This common first year block gives you the skills to pursue a broad range of careers and makes it easier than ever to transfer into another course in health or biomedical sciences.
+Called the foundations in health, these subjects are designed to help you learn the fundamentals of human anatomy and physiology, as well as develop your communication and professional skills.
+They will also introduce you to factors that impact the health of individuals, particularly First Nations people.
+This common first-year block gives you the skills to pursue a broad range of careers and makes it easier than ever to transfer into another course in health or biomedical sciences.

-Through placements, you will also get the chance to work with RMIT’s industry partners, such as Northern Health or VetCheck Technologies, who will enrich your learning experience and give you professional contacts for your future career in health.
+During your health course placement, you could get the chance to work with RMIT’s industry partners, such as Northern Health or VetCheck Technologies, who will enrich your learning experience and give you professional contacts for your future job in health.

 Bachelor of Biomedical Science (Laboratory Medicine) Cassandra Kennedy described placement as being one of the most valuable and meaningful parts of her studies.